 - Chop Jackfruit roughly and add to the veggies.

 - Add chiles, vegetable broth, coconut aminos, honey, cumin, garlic powder, Chile lime seasoning, salt, and pepper to the skillet as well.

 - Sauté covered on low/medium heat for 45 minutes.
 Stir every 10 minutes or so and use a wooden spoon to smash the Jackfruit chunks into a "shredded meat" texture.

-- Serve in corn tortillas, topped with shredded cabbage, cilantro,
+- Serve in corn tortillas, topped with shredded cabbage, cilantro, and fresh lime juice.